aswinks123/Helm/nginx_helm_deployment/README.md

 # Deploy an Nginx Helm deployment on Kubernetes (Using official nginx helm chart)

-### Check the my-nginx directory to find how to create a custom helm chart
+### Note: Check the my-nginx directory to find how to create a custom helm chart

 ## 1. Add the Bitnami helm repository to download helm chart.